ausaccessfed/dev-portal/docs/_pages/saml_register.markdown

 ### Manual Method (bottom section of form)
 > Manually requires the deployer to complete the following fields with the necessary information and assumes that the deployer is familiar with the **SAML** end-points for their service.

+**To complete registration please provide the following information:**
 1. Name - a service name
 2. Description - a description of the service
 3. Entity ID - the service's entity ID
 4. URL - the service's landing page URL
-5. Assertion consumer service URL -
+5. Assertion consumer service URL - the endpoint provided by the SP where SAML responses are posted.
 6. Discovery response URL -
    > For Test:
    >